-Within these general programmes there exist a suite of tailored projects established to manage particular activities identified as having significant potential risk of adverse effect to environmental or public health.
-These tailored projects comprise both consented and permitted activities occurring in the district.
-Table two below outlines these tailored projects in detail.
+Underlying each programme there exists a suite of identified monitoring strategies established to prevent or control significant actual and potential risk of adverse effect to environmental or public health.
+These target activities cover both consented and permitted activities occurring in the district.
+Table two below outlines some of these targets in detail.